 A consistent body temperature is equally important for backyard flocks.
-Normal chicken body temperature is between 105-107 degrees Fahrenheit.
+Normal chicken body temperature is between 105 – 107 degrees Fahrenheit.
 If a bird’s body temperature climbs, it can cause a lasting strain.
-Create a cool and comfortable environment for the flock to enjoy.
+Create a cool and comfortable environment for your flock to enjoy.

 Use these tips for keeping chickens cool and comfortable in warm weather:

-- Provide a peat moss dust bath for backyard chickens to play in.
+Provide a peat moss dust bath for your backyard chickens to play in.
 If mites are a concern, switch to a mix of 90 percent peat moss, 10 percent diatomaceous earth.

 What to feed chickens in the summer